process-analytics/bpmn-visualization-js/docs/contributors/mxgraph-integration.md

 ## BPMN Elements rendering and style

-Each BPMN Element is transformed into a `mxGraph` [Cell](https://jgraph.github.io/mxgraph/docs/manual.html#3.1.3.4) and then inserted into the `mxGraph` model:
+Each BPMN Element is transformed into a `mxGraph` [mxCell](https://jgraph.github.io/mxgraph/docs/manual.html#3.1.3.4) and then inserted into the `mxGraph` model:
 - `vertex` for BPMN Shapes
 - `edge` for BPMN Edges

 At insertion, a style is passed to configure how the BPMN Element is rendered.

-The [style](https://jgraph.github.io/mxgraph/docs/js-api/files/view/Stylesheet-js.html) (see also the [mxGraph manual](https://jgraph.github.io/mxgraph/docs/manual.html#3.1.3.1)) is defined and registered in `StyleConfigurator`.
-In particular, it refers to the name of a [Shape](https://jgraph.github.io/mxgraph/docs/js-api/files/shape/Shape-js.html) used for the rendering.
+The [style](https://jgraph.github.io/mxgraph/docs/js-api/files/view/mxStylesheet-js.html) (see also the [mxGraph manual](https://jgraph.github.io/mxgraph/docs/manual.html#3.1.3.1)) is defined and registered in `StyleConfigurator`.
+In particular, it refers to the name of a [mxShape](https://jgraph.github.io/mxgraph/docs/js-api/files/shape/mxShape-js.html) used for the rendering.

-The `Shape` can be a standard `mxGraph` class or a custom BPMN `Shape` defined by the `bpmn-visualization`.
-The custom `Shapes` are registered by `ShapeConfigurator` which associates the `Shape` name (used in style definition) with the `Shape` class to be used.
+The `mxShape` can be a standard `mxGraph` class or a custom BPMN `mxShape` defined by the `bpmn-visualization`.
+The custom `mxShapes` are registered by `ShapeConfigurator` which associates the `mxShape` name (used in style definition) with the `mxShape` class to be used.

 For more details, see [BPMN Support - How To](./bpmn-support-how-to.md).